octokit/handbook/README.md

 ## To consider

-- Set media type format per request, but without overriding current accept header, as it might include previews
+- Set media type format per request, but without overriding current accept header, as it might include previews (GHE version 3.2 and lower)
 - Implement `Sunset` / `Deprecation` headers (_to be documented_)

 ## Octokit Implementations